na-na-hi/renget/archive/aicg_meta.md

   - Pay for a subscription.
   - Or learn to run it locally, on Colab or via GPU rental services.
 - Gemini API
-  - Risu + your own API key (https://makersuite.google.com/app/apikey)
+  - Use your own API key (https://makersuite.google.com/app/apikey)
   - Reverse proxy if available (they support OpenAI-formatted input)
+- Gemini Advanced
+  - Pay for a subscription.
 - Mistral
   - Official API, revendors, via native support on ST/Risu, or just using it like a reverse proxy since it supports a subset of OpenAI input format.
   - https://docs.mistral.ai/platform/pricing